 Tumors outside the pituitary and adrenal glands that secrete excess hormones are usually surgically removed.

 Certain drugs, such as metyrapone or ketoconazole, can lower cortisol levels and can be used while awaiting more definitive treatment such as surgery.
-Mifepristone can block the effects of cortisol .
+Mifepristone, which can block the effects of cortisol, can also be used.
 People with mild cases of persistent or recurrent disease may benefit from the drug pasireotide, although this will tend to cause or worsen diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Symptoms of diabetes may... read more .
 Cabergoline may also occasionally be useful.
-Pasireotide and cabergoline decrease the ability of corticotropin to stimulate production of cortisol by the adrenal glands.
+Pasireotide and cabergoline decrease the ability of ACTH to stimulate production of cortisol by the adrenal glands.
 Osilodrostat and levoketoconazole are newer drugs used to lower cortisol levels; like metyrapone and ketoconazole, they block production of cortisol in the adrenal glands.